PCRE2Project/pcre2/doc/html/README.txt

 Tests 21 and 22 test \C support when the use of \C is not locked out, without and with UTF support, respectively.
 Test 23 tests \C when it is locked out.

+Tests 24 and 25 test the experimental pattern conversion functions, without and with UTF support, respectively.

 Character tables
 ----------------